PhilipDaniels/rsforcs/site/content/basics/option.md

 }
 ```

-`Option` often shows up as the return type of a function.
-The other very frequently used type in that situation is the
+`Option` often shows up as a member of a struct or the return type of a function.
+The other very frequently used type in
-`Result<T, E>` type, which I always think of as "an option, but you can specify error information instead of just `None`".
+the function situation is the `Result<T, E>` type, which I always think of as "an option, but you can specify error
+information instead of just `None`".
 See the [Result&lt;T, E&gt;](./basics/result.md) page for more.
-When writing a function:
+When writing a
+function:

 > If your function might return a value or not but **definitely won't** throw an error, use `Option<T>`
 >